HarunTeper/ViconROS/README.md

 2. **Cyclone DDS Configuration:**
     Edit the `cyclone_dds_config.xml` file to set the correct IP address for your network interface.
 This is essential for proper data transmission between nodes.

+3. **Download the Vicon DataStream SDK:**
+    Visit the [Vicon DataStream SDK download page](https://www.vicon.com/software/datastream-sdk/) and download the latest version for Linux.
+    Extract the archive and move the `Linux64` folder into your workspace directory at `/home/vscode/workspace`.

 ## Running the ViconROS Node

 You can build and launch the ViconROS node using VS Code tasks for a streamlined workflow.